tsgates/arch-wiki-markdown/wiki/GPGPU.md

 Although itself vendor-agnostic, the ICD Loader still has to be provided by someone.
 In Archlinux, there are currently two options:

 -   extra/libcl by Nvidia.
-Provides OpenCL version 1.0 and is thus slightly outdated.
+Provides OpenCL version 1.0 (even in the current version) and is thus slightly outdated.
 Its behaviour with OpenCL 1.1 code has not been tested as of yet.
 -   unsupported/libopencl by AMD.
 Provides up to date version 1.1 of OpenCL.
 It is currently distributed by AMD under a restrictive license and therefore could not have been pushed into official repo.